Small-span Hermitian matrices over quadratic integer rings: Introduction and preliminaries

-Our current area of study has relevance to the question of which integer polynomials are the minimal polynomials of Hermitian matrices over quadratic integer rings.
-There exists a list \cite{Rob:SmallSpan64} of small-span polynomials up to degree $8$ (this list has been extended \cite{Cap:SmallSpan10} up to degree $14$) against which we can check for polynomials that are the minimal polynomial of some Hermitian $\mathcal O_K$-matrix.
-It is well established \cite{Estes:Eigen92} that for every totally real algebraic integer $\alpha$, there exists an integer symmetric matrix $A$ having $\alpha$ as an eigenvalue, and hence the minimal polynomial of $\alpha$ divides $\chi_A$.
-Estes and Guralnick~\cite[page 84]{EsGu:MinPolISM} conjectured that any monic separable totally real integer polynomial is the minimal polynomial of some integer symmetric matrix.
+It is well established \cite{Estes:Eigen92} that, for every totally-real algebraic integer $\alpha$, there exists an integer symmetric matrix $A$ having $\alpha$ as an eigenvalue, and hence the minimal polynomial of $\alpha$ divides $p_A$.
+Hoffman~\cite{Hoff:EigenOGraph75,Hoffman:1972fk} showed that this result implied the same result for the adjacency matrices of undirected graphs without loops or multiple edges.
+In their paper concerned with the set $\mathfrak S(\Z)$, Estes and Guralnick~\cite[page 84]{EsGu:MinPolISM} made the conjecture that any monic separable totally-real integer polynomial is the minimal polynomial of some integer symmetric matrix.
 This conjecture was shown to be false by Dobrowolski~\cite{Dob:Int08} who showed that if a degree $n$ polynomial $f$ is the minimal polynomial of an integer symmetric matrix then the absolute value of its discriminant is at least $n^n$.
-The falsity of the conjecture was deduced by pointing out an infinite family of totally real monic separable integer polynomials having small enough discriminant.
-The lowest degree of these polynomials is $2880$.
-However, Estes and Guralnick~\cite[Corollary C]{EsGu:MinPolISM} proved their conjecture to be true for monic separable totally real integer polynomials of degree at most $4$.
-In fact, what they proved is even stronger, they showed that for any monic separable totally real integer polynomial $f$ of degree at most $4$, there exists a $2n \times 2n$ integer symmetric matrix having $f$ as its minimal polynomial.
+The falsity of the conjecture was deduced by producing an infinite family of totally-real monic separable integer polynomials violating this bound.
+The lowest degree of any of these polynomials is $2880$, giving $5 \leqslant \mathfrak d(\Z) \leqslant 2880$.
 It was shown in \cite{McKee:SmallSpan10} that there exist polynomials of low degree that are not the minimal polynomial of any integer symmetric matrix, the lowest degree being $6$.
+Therefore $\mathfrak d(\Z) \in \{5,6\}$.
 This is a consequence of the classification of small-span $\Z$-matrices; on Robinson's list \cite{Rob:SmallSpan64} of small-span polynomials, there are three polynomials of degree $6$ that are not the minimal polynomials of any small-span integer symmetric matrix and hence of any integer symmetric matrix.
-The question of whether or not for a monic separable totally real integer polynomial $f$ of degree $5$ there exists an integer symmetric matrix having $f$ as its minimal polynomial remains open.
+It is still unknown whether $\mathfrak d(\Z) = 5$ or $6$.